-Even as my sheep graze on the North Yorkshire moors, I can’t help but think about the huge challenges the red meat sector is facing.
-Like every other farmer across the country, my farm hasn’t escaped the crippling costs of feed, fertiliser and fuel, and I am acutely aware of what that might mean for the public as the cost-of-living crisis continues to bite.
+Even as my sheep graze on the North Yorkshire moors, I can’t help but think about the huge challenges the red meat sector is facing, especially from the new free trade deals with the likes of Australia in particular.
+Like every other farmer across the country, I'm looking at the SFI23 offer and considering if it will work for me.
+My farm hasn’t escaped the crippling costs of feed, fertiliser and fuel, and I am acutely aware of what that might mean for the public as the cost-of-living crisis continues to bite.

 I can’t remember a time when we were fighting so many battles on so many fronts.

 While the liveweight lamb price is currently 40p above the five-year average, any margin this might have previously given us is being totally eclipsed by the rate at which our costs of production are rising.

 Given the current economic situation, AHDB's Love Lamb Week has never been more needed than it is right now.